 Padraig O’Suilleabhain, M.D., attended medical school at Trinity College Dublin.
 Following neurology residency at the Mayo Clinic in Rochester, Minnesota, he completed fellowships in Movement Disorders and Clinical Investigation, also at the Mayo Clinic.
 He joined UT Southwestern in 1998.
 His clinical interests are primarily in treating Parkinson’s disease, tremors of various sorts, Huntington disease, and dystonia disorders.
 He is involved in research on medical treatments for each of these conditions.
 Procedures include deep brain stimulation, botulinum toxin injection into overactive muscles, and management of intrathecal baclofen pumps.

-Pravin Khemani, M.D., completed his Neurology training followed by a fellowship in neuromuscular disorders at University of Texas Southwestern Medical Center.
+Pravin Khemani, M.D., completed his neurology training followed by a fellowship in neuromuscular disorders at University of Texas Southwestern Medical Center.
 He received his medical school diploma from Wayne State University School of Medicine, in Detroit, Michigan.
-He trained at the Movement Disorders program at Stanford University in Palo Alto, California, where he served as faculty for two years after finishing his fellowship.
+Dr. Khemani trained in the Movement Disorders program at Stanford University in Palo Alto, California, where he served as faculty for two years after finishing his fellowship.
 He joined the division of Movement Disorders at UT Southwestern in July 2011 as an Assistant Professor in the Department of Neurology and Neurotherapeutics.
-He manages a wide variety of movement disorders affecting motor control and gait including Parkinson’s disease.
+Dr. Khemani manages a wide variety of movement disorders affecting motor control and gait including Parkinson’s disease.
 He offers chemodenervation with botulinum toxin for dystonia and spasticity.
-He is involved in the multidisciplinary deep brain stimulation (DBS) surgery program.
-He is interested in clinical research of medications and other therapies to improve functional outcome in movement disorders.
+He is involved in the multidisciplinary deep brain stimulation (DBS) surgery program and is interested in clinical research of medications and other therapies to improve functional outcome in movement disorders.
 Education of fellows, residents, and medical students is integral to his work.